qadzek/link.vim/README.md

 # vim-md-link

 `vim-md-link` is a plugin for Vim and Neovim that keeps long URLs out of your way.
-It started as a plugin for Markdown documents (hence its name) but can now handle links in other filetypes as well.
+It supports links in Markdown syntax and plaintext links (e.g. in emails, in text files etc.)

 Inline links will be moved to a reference section.
 For instance, the following Markdown document: